prominence-eosc/docs-eosc/source/using-the-api.rst

         -d@testpi.json \
         https://prominence.fedcloud-tf.fedcloud.eu/api/v1/jobs

-If the submission was successful, this should return something like the following:
+If the submission was successful, this should return a response like the following:

 .. code-block:: console